College of Arts and Letters2013-2014

 |Progression Plan||View Progression Plan|

-Take the following 42 units with a Grade of "C" or better in each course:
+Complete the following with a grade of "C" or better (9 units):

 - Ancient Baroque: ARH 340, ARH 341, ARH 342, ARH 343, ARH 344, ARH 345, ARH 346